IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
 Since the shot projectile has no gravity, they fly in a straight line allowing for more accuracy.
-Notice that Minecraft adds a bit of randomized inaccuracy to the shot projectiles which is the reason why they might not land exactly where the player is looking at.
+Notice that Minecraft adds a bit of randomized inaccuracy to the shot projectiles which is the reason why they might not land exactly where the player is looking at. <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/zero_gravity.gif?raw=true">